WeblateOrg/weblate/docs/user/checks.rst

 Trailing space
 ~~~~~~~~~~~~~~

+*Source and translation do not both end with a space*

 Checks that trailing spaces are replicated between both source and translation.

 Trailing space is usually utilized to space out neighbouring elements, so